Taking vitamin D supplements is not recommended for most New Zealanders. It is only helpful for some people at risk of vitamin D deficiency.

 |People who may need a vitamin D supplement|

 You may need a vitamin D supplement if you:

 Note: Only some of the people listed above need vitamin D supplements.

-Your doctor or pharmacist can also check for any interactions between other supplements and medications.
+Your doctor or pharmacist can also check for any interactions between supplements and other medicines you may be taking.

-If you are at risk of more severe vitamin D deficiency, you will need higher doses of vitamin D supplements (colecalciferol).
-Examples of such conditions include:
+Some people are at risk of more severe vitamin D deficiency, and need higher doses of vitamin D supplements (colecalciferol) because of having specific health conditions.
+Examples include:

-- those that mean you don't absorb nutrients from your gut well, eg, Crohn's disease or coeliac disease
+- conditions where you don't absorb nutrients from your gut well, eg, Crohn's disease or coeliac disease

 - chronic liver disease